daniilgriga/HashTable/README.md

 **Types of Hash Tables:**

  - **Chaining:** Collisions are resolved by storing elements in a linked list at each index.
-Simple and effective but may use more memory.
+Simple and effective but may use more memory *(I use this type!)*.

  - **Open Addressing:** Stores all elements in the array.
-Collisions resolved by probing (linear, quadratic, or double hashing).
+Collisions resolved by probing.
 Memory-efficient but degrades with high load.

  - **Perfect Hashing:** Uses a collision-free hash function for a static key set.
-Ideal O(1) performance but complex to construct.
+Ideal `O(1)` performance but complex to construct.

  - **Cuckoo Hashing:** Uses two hash functions.
 Elements may displace others, moving them to alternate positions.
-Guarantees O(1) worst-case lookup but may need rehashing on cycles.

 **Collision:** When different keys map to the same index.
 Resolved using techniques like **chaining** or **open addressing**.